 MPH: Maternal & Child Health Concentration

-The mission of the concentration in maternal & child health (MCH) is to improve the health of women, children, families, and communities, with a strong commitment to address health inequities and the systems and policies that contribute to them.
+Maternal & Child Health (MCH) is a dynamic and interdisciplinary field that aims to promote the health of women, children, youth, and entire families and communities, while addressing health inequities and the systems and policies that contribute to them.
 The primary focus is on the United States; however, the faculty, curriculum, and scholarly activities include countries across the development spectrum.
-The faculty conduct research, education, and service in partnership with community-based organizations; advocates; and local, national, and international government agencies.
+Faculty members conduct research, education, and service in partnership with community-based organizations; advocates; and local, national, and international government agencies.

-MCH applies a life course perspective to its mission.
-The life course perspective combines an understanding of human development and the social determinants of health as they accumulate and interact across the life span and across generations.
-Throughout our education and research activities, we give special attention to the impact of gender, race and racism, culture, and economic well-being on people’s health.
-We integrate principles of family-centeredness, cultural competence, and anti-racism, in the effort to eliminate health inequities, and we recognize that the strengths of individuals and communities must be harnessed to create comprehensive solutions.
+The life course perspective is central to MCH.
+The life course perspective combines an understanding of human development and the social determinants of health as they accumulate and interact across the life span and generations.
+Throughout our education and research activities, we give special attention to the impact of race and racism, gender and gender identity, culture, and economic well-being on people’s health.
+We integrate principles of community engagement, cultural competence, and anti-racism in the effort to eliminate health inequities, and we recognize that the strengths of individuals and communities must be harnessed to create comprehensive solutions.